foundersandcoders/coursebook/src/learn/auth/index.md

 ---
-title: Authenticating users with sessions
+title: Authenticating web apps
-description: Learn how to safely store passwords, and identify returning users with cookies
+description: Learn how to safely store passwords, and identify returning users with cookies and sessions
 tags:
   - workshop
 keywords: